 verb (robs, robbing, robbed)[with object]

-- take something away from one person to pay another, leaving the former at a disadvantage; discharge one debt only to incur another.[probably with reference to the apostles Peter and Paul; the allusion is uncertain, the phrase often showing variations such as 'unclothe Peter and clothe Paul', 'borrow from Peter …', etc.]Example sentences
+- Take something away from one person to pay another, leaving the former at a disadvantage; discharge one debt only to incur another.[Probably with reference to the apostles Peter and Paul; the allusion is uncertain, the phrase often showing variations such as 'unclothe Peter and clothe Paul', 'borrow from Peter …', etc.]Example sentences

 - see blind.